Character tables of Sylow $p$-subgroups of the Steinberg triality groups ${^3}D_4(q^3)$: Introduction

 Let $p$ be a fixed prime, $\mathbb{N}^*$ the set of positive integers, $q:=p^k$ with a fixed $k\in \mathbb{N}^*$, $\mathbb{F}_q$ the finite field with $q$ elements and $U_n(q)$ ($n\in \mathbb{N}^*$) the group of upper unitriangular $n\times n$-matrices (i.e. upper triangular matrices with $1$s on the main diagonal) with entries in $\mathbb{F}_q$.
 Then $U_n(q)$ is a Sylow $p$-subgroup of the general linear group $GL_n(q)$ of invertible $n\times n$-matrices over $\mathbb{F}_q$.

 G. Higman \cite{hig} formulated a longstanding conjecture: for a fixed $n$, the number of conjugacy classes of $U_n(q)$ is determined by a polynomial in $q$ with integral coefficients depending on $n$.
 G. Lehrer \cite{leh} refined Higman's conjecture: the number of irreducible characters of $U_n(q)$ of degree $q^c$ ($c\in \mathbb{N}$) is an integer polynomial in $q$.
 I. M. Isaacs \cite{isa1} proved that the degrees of complex irreducible characters of $\mathbb{F}_q$-algebra groups are powers of $q$.
-Then I. M. Isaacs \cite{isa2} gave a strengthened form of Lehrer's conjecture: the number of irreducible characters of degree $q^c$ is some polynomial in $(q-1)$ with non-negative integer coefficients.
-A. Vera-L\'{o}pez and J. M. Arregi \cite{vla} proved that Higman's conjecture holds when $n\leq 13$.
-Recently, I. Pak and A. Soffer \cite{ps} proved that it holds when $n\leq 16$.
+Then I. M. Isaacs \cite{isa2} gave a strengthened form of Lehrer's conjecture: the number of irreducible characters of degree $q^c$ is some polynomial in $(q-1)$ with non-negative integeral coefficients.
+A. Vera-L\'{o}pez and J. M. Arregi \cite{vla} proved Higman's conjecture for $n\leq 13$.
+Recently, I. Pak and A. Soffer \cite{ps} verified Higman's conjecture for $n\leq 16$.

 It is natural to consider Higman's conjecture, Lehrer's conjecture and Isaacs' conjecture for the Sylow $p$-subgroups of other finite groups of Lie type.
 Let $G(q)$ be a finite group of Lie type, $U(q)$ a Sylow $p$-subgroup of $G(q)$, $k(U(q))$ the number of conjugacy classes, $\#\mathrm{Irr}(U(q))$ the number of all complex irreducible characters, $\#\mathrm{Irr}(U(q), q^c)$ the number of complex irreducible characters of degree $q^c$, $\#M(U(q))$ the number of pairwise orthogonal irreducible constituents of the regular $U(q)$-module $\mathbb{C}U(q)$.
 S. M. Goodwin, P. Mosch and G. R{\"o}hrle \cite{GR2009, GMR2014, GMR2016} obtained an algorithm and calculated $k(U(q))$ for $U(q)$ of rank at most 8, except $E_8$.